GabrielDWu/GabrielDWu.github.io/_posts/2022-01-19-describability-paradox.markdown

 permalink: describability-paradox
 desc: "We examine a classic paradox: what's the smallest positive integer that cannot be described in 20 words or less?
 With a bit of formalization, this problem leads us to an alternate proof that the halting function is uncomputable."
 tags: [computer science, math]
+image: "describability-paradox/tm.png"
 words: 2400
 suggested: false
+preview: Consider the set S of all positive integers that can be completely described in 20 words or fewer.
+This set contains a lot of numbers.
+For example, "two to the power of ten" describes 1024 in six words.
+"One hundred and seven" describes 107 in four words
 ---

 *Recommended prerequisites:*